januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 ## BitVM

 BitVM is an offchain virtual machine that would give Bitcoin a lot of promising new features.
 In the context of rollups and sidechains, it could enable more trust-minimized bridging.
-This would enable Layer 2 protocols to reduce users' trust assumptions when moving BTC onto their L2.
+This would enable Layer 2 protocols to reduce users' trust assumptions when they move BTC onto their L2.

 Teams are also exploring how BitVM can be used to optimistically verify state updates provided by rollups.